AtlasProgrammer/IBM-Bob-Orchestra-AI/README.md

 The `.bob/` assets are deliberately versioned with the project so the development workflow is reproducible for the team.

-## Demo narrative — 3 minutes

-**0:00–0:25 — The problem**

-“Teams already have GitHub, Jira, Slack and Calendar.
-The problem is that no one system knows the real state of the work.
-Plans go stale.”

-**0:25–0:55 — Observe**

-Click **Rebuild Digital Twin**.
-Show the four sources becoming LIVE or DEMO and the evidence counts.
-Say: “ORCHESTRA does not ask me to update the plan.
-It observes the organization and reconstructs the project state.”

-**0:55–1:25 — Digital Twin**

-Open Outcome Graph / Control Room.
-Point to Architecture → Prototype → Security → Launch.
-Show people load and evidence signals.

-**1:25–2:10 — What If?**

-Enter:

-> “What happens if we lose 20% engineering capacity but cannot move the deadline?”

-Run it.
-Explain: “Granite interprets the intent.
-The Digital Twin is mutated.
-The deterministic engine calculates schedule, value and risk.
-The Decision Agent explains the trade-off.”

-**2:10–2:35 — Decision**

-Show the recommendation: parallelize prototype/security work and remove a non-critical slice.
-Emphasize that the recommendation is proposed, not silently executed.

-**2:35–3:00 — The punchline**

-“Most AI productivity tools generate work.
-ORCHESTRA simulates work.
-It gives leaders a safe place to test the decision before reality tests it for them.”

 ## Challenge fit

 - **AI is core:** Granite interprets natural language and generates evidence-grounded explanations.